Boston Barber Recovering From Open-Heart Surgery After Freak Accident

-BOSTON (CBS) – Boston barber Steve Silva says he knows he’s a lucky man.
+BOSTON (CBS Boston) – Boston barber Steve Silva says he knows he’s a lucky man.
 “Half inch to the left lucky, maybe even less,” he said.

 That’s when the scissors punctured his chest as he went down, surveillance video shows him kneeling on the floor as a co-worker and client rushed to help likely saving his life.
 “One got paper towels, one got regular towels and they were switching them back and forth,” Silva said.